actionsflow/actionsflow/docs/faqs.md

 ```

 ## 3. How to debug?

+If you want to debug a specific trigger, you can pass [`debug: true`](workflow.md#ontriggerconfigdebug) to the trigger.

 If some errors occur, maybe you want to debug it.
 To enable Github Actions step debug logging, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to true.
 If so, Actionsflow will set `logLevel: debug`, so you can debug the details.
 For more about debug please see [Enabling debug logging
 ](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging)